joelouthan/theologic.us/content/posts/confession-1689/1689-1-I-on-holy-scripture.md

 And you might think that stinks.
 But hold on.
 Keep your britches on.
 I got some good news.

-### and afterwards for the better preserving and propagating of the truth, and for the more sure establishment and comfort of the church against the corruption of the flesh, and the malice of Satan and of the world, to commit the same wholly unto writing;
+### and afterward for the better preserving and propagating of the truth, and for the more sure establishment and comfort of the church against the corruption of the flesh, and the malice of Satan, and of the world, to commit the same wholly unto writing

 >Proverbs 22:19–21 (CSB) I have instructed you today—even you— so that your confidence may be in the LORD.
 20 Haven’t I written for you thirty sayings about counsel and knowledge, 21 in order to teach you true and reliable words, so that you may give a dependable report to those who sent you?